Chemical farm safety for kids

-From the tip-top of Sawyer County to the Wisconsin-Illinois border, hundreds of Wisconsin farms held their annual breakfasts in recent weeks to celebrate June Dairy Month.
+From the tip-top of Sawyer County to the Wisconsin-Illinois border, hundreds of Wisconsin farms hold their annual breakfasts to celebrate June Dairy Month.
 Thousands of people arrived to eat ham and cheese omelets, watch live music, and have their faces painted.

-But some farms took it a step further and staged farm safety demonstrations.
-K&T Dairy LLC took advantage of the nearly 8,000 people in attendance at the Outagamie County Breakfast on June 12 to further education and awareness of chemical safety on the farm.
+Many farms stage farm safety demonstrations.
+K&T Dairy LLC took advantage of the nearly 8,000 people in attendance at the Outagamie County Breakfast to further education and awareness of chemical safety on the farm.

 These demos were not only geared toward children, but parents too.